Jumperkables/a_vs_c/scripts/tvqa/runs/my_models/README.md

 # My Models
 Scripts for running the assoc vs categorical models i designed for TVQA

-## mk0
+## Lxmert
 My first experiment.
-DESCRIPTION PENDING
+Simply have an lxmert model with classification layers at the end